-Active noise-canceling headphones like the flagship Bose Headphones 700 get their name because built-in technology allows them to "actively" seeks out and destroys ambient sounds before they reach your ears.
+Active noise-canceling headphones get their name because they have built-in technology that allows them to "actively" seeks out and destroys ambient sounds before they reach your ears.
 These headphones have miniature microphones in each ear cup that listen to ambient noise frequencies coming from outside the earcups, and they then electronically generate the exact opposite sound frequencies — these are called antiphases — that effectively “cancels” out both sets of sound when the soundwaves physically collide.
 The result is that you only hear the music.
 Active means that the headphones have a built-in battery that’s dedicated to powering these noise-canceling microphones.

-There's a reason why most many high-end headphones often don't have active noise-cancellation. -- it takes away from the overall sound quality.
-In order to effectively cancel out ambient noise-frequencies, noise-canceling headphones need to add their counter frequencies (antiphases), which adds noise and ultimately leads to sound degradation.
-That is why professionals like DJs, even though they are working in a very noisy environment, might favor cans like the HD25 which won't muck up what they're hearing with active cancellation.
+In order to effectively cancel out ambient noise-frequencies, active noise-canceling headphones need to add counter frequencies (antiphases), which adds noise and ultimately leads to sound degradation.
+That is why professionals like DJs, even though they are working in a very noisy environment, might favor passive noise-canceling headphones which won't muck up what they're hearing with active cancellation.

-The good news is that most noise-canceling headphones like the Headphones 700 give you the option to turn ANC on or off.
+The good news is that most active noise-canceling headphones have different modes to turn ANC on or off.
 This is ideal for when you're listening to your headphones in quiet environments.
-But because ANC headphones can generally rely on their microphone superpowers, they generally don't offer as much passive isolation as non-ANC headphones do.
 If you have any pair of ANC headphones, try toggling the noise-canceling on/off and hear how it affects sound quality.